User37som/libbitcoin/bx-fetch-balance.md

 confirmed 1538155229
 ```

-> These numeric values will change over time as more people send coin to Satoshi, and/or the coin at this address is spent.
+> These numeric values will change over time as more people send money to Satoshi, and/or the money at this address is spent.

 ### Example 2
 --format json